-Such is the “rest of God” set forth in the fourth chapter of the Book of Hebrews.
+That is the “rest of God” described in Hebrews chapter four.

 I guess my main point in writing about the heavenly Mount Zion is that we need to set our attention there throughout the day and night.
-With so many things to distract us in America today, we just have to keep praying that God will lift our thoughts into the heavenlies.
+With so many things to distract us in America today, we must keep praying that God will lift our thoughts into the heavenlies.

-We do have some mythologic thoughts about what it will be like when we die and “go to Heaven.”
+We have some mythological beliefs about what it will be like when we die and “go to Heaven.”
 The truth is, our spirit already is with Christ in God.
-We already are in the heavenly Jerusalem if we are washing our robes, our behavior, in the reconciling blood of the Lamb.
+We already are in the heavenly Jerusalem if we are washing our robes, referring to our behavior, in the reconciling blood of the Lamb.

 Unfortunately, this will not be the end of sin and self-will.
-After a thousand years of the rulership of Christ and His saints over the earth, Satan will be released from the Bottomless Pit.
-Satan shall be able to deceive the nations into rebelling against the Lord Jesus and His saints.
+After a thousand years of the rulership of Christ and His saints over the earth, Satan will be released from the bottomless pit.
+Satan will be able to deceive the nations into rebelling against the Lord Jesus and His saints.

 Can you imagine!
 After a thousand years of righteous government, the nations still can be persuaded that they can govern themselves better than Christ can, just as is true in the world today.

-God will destroy the rebels, the earth and the heavens shall pass away, and the final judgment shall take place.
-The wicked shall be thrown into the Lake of Fire.
+God will destroy the rebels, the earth and the heavens will pass away, and the final judgment will take place.
+The wicked will be thrown into the Lake of Fire.
 I assume that those whose names were found written in the Book of Life will be brought over to citizenship on the new earth.

 If I am correct, even after the new Jerusalem has come from Heaven to serve on the earth as the government of the Kingdom of God, sin and rebellion still will be possible.
 There will be no influence from Satan, the Antichrist, or the False Prophet, and people will have no sin nature, just as was true of Adam and Eve.
-But people and angels always shall have a will of their own.
-They always shall be able to obey or disobey Christ.
+But people and angels will always have wills of their own.
+They always will be able to obey or disobey Christ.